-We initiated our Phase 1 clinical trial of SRK-015 in adult healthy volunteers in May 2018, and interim analysis results from this trial (as announced in February 2019) supported the advancement of SRK-015 into the TOPAZ Phase 2 proof-of-concept clinical trial, which will evaluate the safety and efficacy of SRK-015 in patients with Type 2 and Type 3 SMA.
-Enrollment in the TOPAZ trial was initiated in the second quarter of 2019 and was completed in January 2020.
-Interim safety and efficacy results from the TOPAZ trial for all enrolled patients following six months of treatment exposure is expected mid-2020 with top-line results for the full 12-month treatment period starting in the fourth quarter of 2020 and into the first quarter of 2021.
+Our TOPAZ Phase 2 proof-of-concept clinical trial is ongoing and is evaluating the safety and efficacy of apitegromab in patients with Type 2 and Type 3 SMA.
+Enrollment in the TOPAZ trial was completed in January 2020 and positive six-month interim safety and efficacy results were announced in October 2020.
+Top-line results for the full 12-month treatment period are expected in the second quarter of 2021.

-Beyond Type 2 and Type 3 SMA, we believe that SRK-015 has the potential to contribute an important therapeutic benefit to patients with either more or less severe forms of SMA as well as pre-symptomatic patients receiving early intervention with a SMN upregulator therapy.
+Beyond Type 2 and Type 3 SMA, we believe that apitegromab has the potential to contribute an important therapeutic benefit to patients with either more or less severe forms of SMA as well as pre-symptomatic patients receiving early intervention with a SMN upregulator therapy.

-Our aim is to develop SRK-015 as the backbone treatment for the broadest group of patients suffering from SMA, in some contexts being used in conjunction with any type of SMN upregulator or in other contexts being used alone as a monotherapy.
-The FDA has granted Orphan Drug Designation and the European Commission ("EC"), has granted Orphan Medicinal Product Designation, to SRK-015 for the treatment of SMA.
+Our aim is to develop apitegromab as the backbone treatment for the broadest group of patients suffering from SMA.
+The FDA has granted Rare Pediatric Disease Designation and Orphan Drug Designation and the EC, has granted Orphan Medicinal Product Designation, to apitegromab for the treatment of SMA.

-Phase 1 Clinical Trial Results
+Phase 1 Healthy Volunteer Clinical Trial Results

-The randomized, double-blind, placebo-controlled, first-in-human, Phase 1 trial was designed to evaluate the safety and tolerability, immunogenicity, PK, and PD of IV administered SRK-015 in adult healthy volunteers.
+The randomized, double-blind, placebo-controlled, first-in-human, Phase 1 trial was designed to evaluate the safety and tolerability, immunogenicity, PK, and PD of IV administered apitegromab in adult healthy volunteers.
 A total of 66 subjects were enrolled, including 40 subjects in the single ascending dose ("SAD") and 26 subjects in the multiple ascending dose ("MAD") portions of the study.
-Subjects in the SAD were randomized 3:1 to receive single doses of placebo or SRK-015 across staggered dosing cohorts (1, 3, 10, 20, or 30 mg/kg), while subjects in the MAD were randomized 3:1 to receive multiple biweekly doses (on Days 0, 14, and 28) of placebo or SRK-015 across staggered dosing cohorts (10, 20, or 30 mg/kg).
-Full results from the Phase 1 trial were announced and presented at the Cure SMA Annual Conference in June 2019.
+Full results from the Phase 1 trial were presented at the Cure SMA Annual Conference in June 2019.